Solange's Hair Stylist Reveals The Truth About That Hair Sculpture

-When you're a devoted follower of Solange Knowles, it's kind of assumed that your edges aren't your own anymore.
+When you're a devoted follower of Solange Piaget Knowles, it's kind of assumed that your edges aren't your own anymore.
 She constantly snatches them with whatever cool, creative thing she has planned in the depths of her brilliant, beautiful mind.
 You never know when she'll post a "casual" rehearsal video, or treat us to an envelope-pushing selfie.
 As one fan commented, Solange is "living art."
-And now that she's working with renowned hairstylist Vernon François, it's known that the art will come to life in her hair.
-The musician's Evening Standard Magazine cover did just that: Solange's gravity-defying halo braid sculpture, created by François and hairstylist Joanne Petit-Frere, is worthy of its own exhibition.
+And now that she's working with renowned hairstylist Vernon François, you know that the art will come to life in her hair.
+Solo's Evening Standard Magazine cover did just that: The performer's gravity-defying halo braid sculpture, created by François and hairstylist Joanne Petit-Frere, is honestly worthy of its own exhibit.

 Advertisement